xbdrcx/sentiment-api/README.md

 ### What is FastAPI?

-FastAPI is a high-performance, easy to build-with, Python web framework capable of building and delivering API solutions.
+FastAPI is a high-performance, easy to build-with, Python web framework capable of delivering API solutions.

-### What is Sentiment Analysis?

-Sentiment Analysis is a typical AI task performed by a trained model that envolves the process of analyzing text to determine the emotional tone of a message.

-### Why FastAPI for AI?

 1. Performance - FastAPI runs on ASGI (Asynchronous Server Gateway Interface) making it extremely fast